bioinfo-pf-curie/raw-qc/README.md

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker / singularity containers making installation trivial and results highly reproducible.

-The current workflow is based on the nf-core best practice.
-See the nf-core project from details on [guidelines](https://nf-co.re/).

 ### Short comparison of trimming tools

 By default, `raw-qc` is using `TrimGalore!` for quality and adapters trimming, but other tools are also available.